 Alberta has one of the more affordable housing markets in Canada.
 Although the high rate of migration to the province, combined with increased incomes for Alberta residents, has created a surge of demand that has brought a rise in prices, the province remains an affordable place to buy or rent housing.
 With home builders putting up new homes at a fast pace, housing costs are expected to decline in the next few years.

-The average house price in Alberta is approximately 38% to 48% less than in Toronto and Vancouver.
-(Edmonton: 179,610 $; Calgary: 222,860$).
-Overall, the percentage of household income taken up by housing costs is below the Canadian average, varying between 18% to 28% depending on the type of accommodation.
+The average house price in Alberta is approximately $400,000.
+(Edmonton: 368,00$; Calgary: 450,00$).
+Overall, the percentage of household income taken up by housing costs is below the Canadian average, sitting at approximately 25%.
 For more information on finding a place to live when you move to Alberta, this Government of Alberta site is rich in information for buying or renting homes.

 Alberta has a renowned education system, from kindergarten right through to its universities, which produces world-leading research.
 In Canada, all citizens and permanent residents under the age of 20 are entitled to free education until the end of high school through the public school system.
 When you move to Alberta, your children will have a choice of several different schooling options, all funded by tax dollars and without fees.
 Aside from the main public school system, there are also francophone schools for education in French, as well as a Catholic school system.
 At the cutting edge, Alberta also has online/virtual education programs, as well as alternative schools available as educational options.
 Some people in the province elect to send their children to private schools.
 The vast majority, however, use the public schools, which are of a high quality.